 - The Annex 1 carbon budget depends on the global & non-Annex 1 budgets.
 Having both established an appropriate 2°C global carbon budget and developed a stringent emission pathway for the non-Annex 1 nations, the Annex 1 carbon budget is simply the subtraction of the non-Annex 1 budget from the global budget.

 - Annex 1 nations need 8 to 10% p.a. emission reductions.
 Our original analysis was premised on recorded emissions up to 2009/10, since when global emissions have continued to increase whilst Annex 1 emissions have only slightly reduced (and actually increased on a consumption basis).
-Consequently the reduction rates we estimated in our 2011 paper will still be more challenging today (2013).
+Consequently the reduction rates we estimated in our 2011 paper will be still more challenging today (2013).
 Based on the above assumptions the rates of immediate emission reductions necessary for the Annex 1 nations to remain within their fair contribution to the 2°C carbon budget are between 8% and 10% p.a. (see Anderson & Bows 2011, with summary numbers in Table 1).